factiii/stack/README.md

 ## Managing Secrets

-Core provides a unified CLI for managing all GitHub secrets without manually using the GitHub UI.
+Factiii provides a unified CLI for managing all GitHub secrets without manually using the GitHub UI.

 ### First-Time Setup